 In most leasing centers, prospect follow up is a scheduled activity.
-Sometimes the purpose of follow up is confused with the purpose of the task.
-Too often, the comment documenting is “left voicemail/sent email….”
-AND….?
+Sometimes the purpose of follow up is confused with completing the task.
+Too often, the follow up efforts are listed as “left voicemail/sent email….”
+For someone that has visited and toured the property, leaving messages doesn’t bring any closure to the leasing efforts.

-Follow up is the opportunity to sustain interest or general commitment from an individual that was unable, unwilling or not asked to make a commitment to an apartment home during their visit to the property.
+Follow up is the opportunity to sustain interest from an individual that was unable, unwilling or not asked to make a commitment to an apartment home during their visit to the property.

 A leasing person that is not confident about asking for the sale or deposit during a property visit may not be effective in their follow up efforts.